 Subject to the stipulations of applicable international taxation agreements, capital gains realised on the sale of shares in the Company by persons or entities not resident in France for tax purposes as defined in Article 4 B of the French General Tax Code or whose registered office is located outside France, and where their ownership of those shares is not connected with a permanent establishment or fixed base subject to tax in France, are not taxable in France provided that the seller, where this is a natural person, has not directly or indirectly held more than 25% of the rights to the profits of the company whose shares are sold, whether alone or as part of a family group, at any time in the five years preceding the sale.
-Capital gains realised on the sale of an interest exceeding the 25% threshold, or which has exceeded that threshold during the aforementioned period, are subject to tax in France at the proportional rate currently set at 19%, subject to the stipulations of applicable international taxation treaties, capital gains realised on the sale of shares in the Company by persons or entities resident or established in a non-cooperative country or territory as defined in Article 238-0 of the French General Tax Code are taxed at a flat rate of 50% irrespective of the percentage of rights to the Company's profits held by them.
+Capital gains realised on the sale of an interest exceeding the 25% threshold, or which has exceeded that threshold during the aforementioned period, are subject to tax in France at the proportional rate currently set at 19%, subject to the stipulations of applicable international taxation agreements.
+It should, however, be noted that, subject to the stipulations of applicable international taxation treaties, capital gains realised on the sale of shares in the Company by persons or entities resident or established in a non-cooperative country or territory as defined in Article 238-0 of the French General Tax Code are taxed at a flat rate of 50% irrespective of the percentage of rights to the Company's profits held by them.
 A list of non-cooperative countries and territories is published by inter-ministerial decree and updated annually.